mitzu-io/homepage/content/english/pricing.md

   Mitzu Premium offers transparent and predictable pricing

   ---
-description: "Everything you need for best in class service"
+description: "Pay for what you use!
+Mitzu Premium offers transparent and predictable pricing"
 draft: false
 layout: "pricing"